DisraeliBrew/Course-Certificates/README.md

 # Course-Certificates
-A collection of all my course certificates from MOOCs
+A collection of all my course certificates from MOOCs.